 Myth Busted: Brain-Eating Earwigs!

-Claim: "Earwigs are so named because they crawl into sleeping people's ears and eat their brains."
+Claim: "Earwigs are so named because they crawl into sleeping people's ears and eat their brains, causing madness and/or death."

 "It appears to be a common belief almost everywhere that the Earwig creeps into the ears of persons sleeping in the open air, passes thence into the brain, and causes death."
 A Natural History of the Animal Kingdom, William S. Dallas, 1856